Young Musicians Bursary

 7) In addition to musical talent, commitment and musical aspirations, family circumstances will also be taken into account.

-8) Applications must be made on the Choir’s Official Application Form downloadable from this Website at the top and foot of this page, or obtainable from Craig Lewis, Secretary of the Wycombe Orpheus Male Voice Choir, 28 Old Kiln Road, Flackwell Heath, Bucks.
+8) Applications must be made on the Choir’s Official Application Form downloadable from this Website at the foot of this page, or obtainable from Craig Lewis, Secretary of the Wycombe Orpheus Male Voice Choir, 28 Old Kiln Road, Flackwell Heath, Bucks.
 HP10 9NR.
 Tel 01628 528550.

 9) The closing date for applications is the 1st April in any year.
 However an application prior to the Festival in early March will allow special attention to be paid by the Trustees or their nominees to the applicant’s musical ability and commitment and may obviate the need for a Rule 10 interview.